MisterXY89/iliasSpider/README.md

 I am using [scrapy (docs)](https://docs.scrapy.org/en/latest/index.html) to login and download the files.

 > Scrapy is an application framework for crawling web sites and extracting structured data which can be used for a wide range of useful applications, like data mining, information processing or historical archival.
+>

+For those who are not familiar with the scrapy folder structure:
+The spider can be found here: `ilias_spider/spiders/ilias.py`.

 ## Get things going